 EPAP gives authors and contributors the option of publishing their work under the Gold Open Access model.
 All our usual publishing standards continue to apply, and the monographs are made freely available online, with perpetual access, through a Creative Commons license.

-EPAP recommends the CC-BY license but are happy to discuss author’s preferences.
+EPAP recommends the CC-BY license but is happy to discuss author’s preferences.
 More information on CC-BY can be found at: https://creativecommons.org/licenses/by/4.0/

 Contributors can choose to publish Gold Open Access books under the following Creative Commons licences: